alexgorbatchev/geomoment-angular-light/README.md

-# geomoment-angular
+# geomoment-angular-light

-An [angular.js](http://angularjs.org/) module for date formatting with explicit timezones; wraps [geomoment](https://github.com/goodeggs/geomoment).
+An [angular.js](http://angularjs.org/) module for date formatting with explicit timezones; wraps [geomoment-light](https://github.com/alexgorbatchev/geomoment-light).

+**THIS IS A FORK** of the original [geomoment-angular](https://github.com/goodeggs/geomoment-angular) that doesn't compile moment.js library in.

 # Installation